-In some very important ways, the proposed four-part division of U.S. states reflects well the longerterm Blue/Red divide and thus could be expected to provide political stability and a marked reduction in polarized viewpoints (but not eliminating them entirely, of course).
-For the most recent period, considering the last three presidential elections together (2008, 2012, and 2016), these are the results:
+However, in some other important ways, the proposed four-part division of U.S. states reflects well the longer-term Blue/Red divide and thus could be expected to provide political stability and a marked reduction in the intensity of polarized viewpoints (but not eliminating them entirely, of course).
+For the most recent period, considering the last four presidential elections together (2008, 2012, 2016, 2020), these are the results:

-- The West was consistently Blue except for Alaska, which has a very small population; - The Central was overwhelmingly Red; in 2016, 13/15 (see Note 1); - The Northeast was consistently Blue, almost entirely so, except for the 2016 results in Michigan, Pennsylvania, and Wisconsin, all involving small or vanishingly small margins of victory (see Note 2); - In the South, 13 out of 13 states voted Red in 2016 (see Note 3).
+- The West was consistently Blue except for Alaska's very small population; - The Central was overwhelmingly Red; in 2020, 15/15; - The Northeast was consistently Blue, almost entirely so, except for the 2016 results in Michigan, Pennsylvania, and Wisconsin, all involving small or vanishingly small margins of victory, which was reversed in 2020; - In the South, 12+ out of 13 states voted Red in 2020.